Alonely0/Voila/README.md

 * `-h, --help`: Displays help.
 * `-v, --version`: Displays installed version of Voila, if any.

-## Error types

-Voila provides 2 main error types:

-* `RUNTIME ERROR`: An error that occurred while running the Voila code.
-Code might have been already executed, and other code might not.
-* `PARSE ERROR`: This error is triggered by a syntax error during the construction of the AST (what reads the interpreter), so no code was executed during the raise of this error.

 # Installation

 You can install voila by cloning the repository and compiling or by `cargo install voila`.
 I have planned to provide prebuilt binaries soon.